-By simply selecting a contact and tapping options then selecting reject calls, you can now be free of annoyance from any people you don't wish to speak to.
-Some phones have this option available in the options of the call logs than under the contact app.
+By selecting a contact and tapping "Options" and selecting "Reject Calls," you can now be free of annoyance from any people you don't wish to speak to.
+Some phones have this option available within the call logs.

 6. Keep track of your battery usage

 Sure, there are apps out there which promises not to just optimize the use of your battery but also give you a complete report on your battery performance.
 Just hit "Settings" and "Battery" (you may have to access "About Phone" first).

 7. Remove App Notifications